Neural Integral Equations: Introduction

 \section{Introduction}

 Integral equations (IEs) are functional equations where the indeterminate function appears under the sign of integration \cite{stech1981integral}.
-The theory of IEs has a long history in pure and applied mathematics, dating back to the 1800's, and it is thought to have started with Fourier's Theorem \cite{groetsch2007integral}; also the Dirichelet's problem (a PDE) was originally solved through its integral formulation.
+The theory of IEs has a long history in pure and applied mathematics, dating back to the 1800's, and it is thought to have started with Fourier's Theorem \cite{groetsch2007integral}.
+One other early application of IEs, was found in the Dirichelet's problem (a PDE), which was originally solved through its integral formulation.
 Subsequent studies, carried out by Fredholm, Volterra, and Hilbert and Schmidt, have significantly contributed to the establishment of this theory.
 IEs appear in many applications ranging from physics and chemistry, to biology and engineering \cite{Waz^2,groetsch2007integral}, for instance in potential theory, diffraction and inverse problems such as scattering in quantum mechanics \cite{Waz^2,groetsch2007integral,Lak}.
-Neural field equations, that model brain activity, can be describes using IEs and integro-differential equations (IDEs), due to their highly non-local nature (\cite{amari1977dynamics}).
+Neural field equations, that model brain activity, can be described using IEs and integro-differential equations (IDEs), due to their highly non-local nature (\cite{amari1977dynamics}).
 IEs are related to the theory of ordinary differential equations (ODEs) and partial differential equations (PDEs), however they possess unique properties.
-While ODEs and PDEs describe local behavior, IEs model global, long-distance spatiotemporal relations.
-Moreover, ODEs and PDEs have IE forms that can be solved more effectively and efficiently due to the better stability properties of IE solvers compared to ODE and PDE solvers \cite{rokhlin1985rapid,rokhlin1990rapid}.
+While ODEs and PDEs describe local behavior, IEs model global (long-distance) spatiotemporal relations.
+Moreover, ODEs and PDEs have IE forms that in certain circumstances can be solved more effectively and efficiently due to the better stability properties of IE solvers compared to ODE and PDE solvers \cite{rokhlin1985rapid,rokhlin1990rapid}.
+See also \cite{greengard1998integral} for an example of PDE system that is solved with high accuracy through an IE method.